msc-acse/acse-9-independent-research-project-dekape/README.md

 The tools provided by FullwaveQC consist of a series of visualisation and signal processing functions that can be used to analyse and quality-check the inversion inputs and outputs of Fullwave3D.

-Contact dp4018@ic.ac.uk for issues or questions.
+Contact the developer Deborah Pelacani Cruz at dp4018@ic.ac.uk for issues or questions.

 ## Installation